alberto-lazari/computer-science/type-theory/theory-exercises/exercises/natural-numbers.typ

 $

 == Correctness
-It is correct, in fact:
+The definition is correct, in fact:

 === Base case
 $y = 0 => x + y = x + 0 = x$